Sponsor a child in Laos

 Situation of the children in Laos

 There are approximately 2.8 million children living in Laos.
 Most face many hardships: half of all children under the age of five are chronically malnourished.
-Around 11 per cent of children between the ages of five and 14 are involved in child labour.
+Around 11 per cent of children between the ages of five and 14 are involved in child labor.

 At school - photo: S. Molitor

 The expenditure on education is one of the smallest in the world: only 2.3 per cent of gross domestic product was spent on education in 2008.
-Literacy rates remain low - 83 per cent of men and 63 per cent of women are literate according to the 2005 census.
-There has, however, been an increase in school enrolment rates and the government is working towards universal primary education.
+Literacy rates remain low - 83 per cent of men and 63 per cent of women is literate according to the 2005 census.
+There has, however, been an increase in school enrollment rates and the government is working towards universal primary education.

 Children in rural areas are particularly disadvantaged.
 Basic services such as education, health or other forms of assistance cannot reach those living in remote areas with no access to road or railway networks.
-Schools in rural areas have fewer resources, and a lower enrolment rate than those in urban areas.
+Schools in rural areas have fewer resources, and a lower enrollment rate than those in urban areas.